-Ahmed AlHantoobi, Aerospace Engineering student, has presented his research project titled “The Relationship of Martian Crustal Remnant Magnetism and Mineralogy” at the American Geophysical Union (AGU) Fall Meeting in San Francisco in December 2019.
-AlHantoobi developed his project during his summer experience with the Emirates Mars Mission Research Experience for Undergraduates program.
+Ahmed AlHantoobi, Aerospace Engineering student, has published his research on Mars’ magnetism in the major journal Geophysical Research Letters, which he conducted during his summer experience with the Emirates Mars Mission Research Experience for Undergraduates program.

 “Orbital magnetometers and the InSight lander discovered strong crustal magnetic fields in some regions of Mars, despite the lack of a detectable core dynamo,” explained AlHantoobi to a room full of respected and established researchers in their field.
 “This strong crustal magnetism is unexplained given that previous models of Mars’ ancient core dynamo are of approximate strength to Earth’s current field and would not produce such strong remnant magnetization if Earth-like lithologies are assumed.
 However, the crust on Mars is more iron-rich than Earth’s crust, which may lead to rocks with significant proportions of magnetic phases such as magnetite, hematite, pyrrhotite, and titanomagnetite.”